 - Head jerking

 For a true TS diagnosis, tics must start before age 18, include two or more motor tics and at least one vocal tic, and last at least one year.
 Tics peak at the onset of puberty.
 Approximately 60 percent of children outgrow the tics, or the tics become so subtle only that person knows when they occur.
-The Movement Disorder Clinic at Children’s Hospital is dedicated to diagnosing and treating patients with TS.
+The Movement Disorders Clinic at UPMC Children’s Hospital is dedicated to diagnosing and treating patients with TS.

-Coping with Tourette
+Coping with Tourette Syndrome

 People with TS cannot control their tics.
 They experience a sensation that makes them feel like they have to move — like having to sneeze.